-Editor’s Note: This is the racquet my two boys use.
-My oldest even has the 25″ version of this racquet.
+Editor’s Note: This is the racket my two boys use.
+My oldest even has the 25″ version of this racket.
 He likes it because it’s easy to use and makes tennis lessons fun.

 At 89 inches, this racket has enough room for both reliable contact and error.
 It also includes memo grip technology which helps build a powerful grip.

-This stunning racquet is available in four different sizes so your child can upgrade to the next one once they grow out of it.
+This professional looking yet tiny little racket is available in four different sizes so your child can upgrade to the next one once they grow out of the 19″ version.